skills/secure-code-game/README.md

 _You have completed Level 1: Black Friday!
 Welcome to Level 2: Matrix. :tada:_

+By the way, we welcome contributions for new game levels!
+Learn more [here](https://github.com/skills/secure-code-game/blob/main/CONTRIBUTING.md)

 ### 📝 Storyline

 At the time "The Matrix" was first released in 1999, programming was different.
 In the movie, a computer programmer named Thomas "Neo" Anderson leads the fight in an underground war against powerful computers who have constructed his entire reality with a system called the Matrix.
 Do you have what it takes to win that war and progress to Level 3?